FiendBusa/LiesOfPEnemyRandomizer/README.md

 ### 4. Move Files to Mods Folder:
 - Copy the randomized files to your `~mods` folder.
-  If the folder doesn’t exist, create it at the following path:
-D:\Steam\steamapps\common\Lies of P\LiesofP\Content\Paks~mods
+  If the folder doesn’t exist, create it at the following path (EXAMPLE) D:\Steam\steamapps\common\Lies of P\LiesofP\Content\Paks~mods

 markdown